Skip to main content

 By Helen E. Johnson and Christine Schelhas-Miller

 When children leave for college, many parents feel uncertain about their shifting roles.
-By emphasizing the importance of being a mentor to your college student, "Don't Tell Me What To Do, Just Send Money" shows parents how to influence their college students while still supporting their independence.
+By emphasizing the importance of mentoring your college student, "Don't Tell Me What To Do, Just Send Money" shows parents how to influence their college students while supporting their independence.

 Emptying the Nest: Launching Your Young Adult Toward Success and Self-reliance